nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This diagram shows a successful execution of `TagCommand`, resulting in a new tag added to `Model`.
 ![TagSuccessSequence](images/TagCommandSuccessSequenceDiagram.png)

-This diagram shows a unsuccessful execution of `TagCommand`, resulting in `CommandException` thrown.
+This diagram shows an unsuccessful execution of `TagCommand`, resulting in `CommandException` thrown.
+In this case, the file was not present.
 ![TagFailureSequence](images/TagCommandFailureSequenceDiagram.png)

 `TagCommand` checks if the file address given is absolute or relative file path.